-Students at Campus Consortium member schools are eligible to apply for international reporting fellowships of up to $2,000 each and the opportunity to work with the Pulitzer Center staff on an international reporting project.
+Students at Campus Consortium member schools are eligible to apply for international reporting fellowships and the opportunity to work with the Pulitzer Center staff on the project.

-Find out how your university can become a Campus Consortium member by contacting Ann Peters, director of development and outreach, apeters[at]pulitzercenter.org
+Find out how your university can become a Campus Consortium partner by contacting Ann Peters, apeters[at]pulitzercenter.org

 Deadline: Determined by the participating schools.

 What we're looking for: The Pulitzer Center is interested in reporting projects that focus on topics and regions of global importance, with an emphasis on issues that have gone unreported or under-reported in the mainstream American media.
 The Pulitzer Center's definition of "crisis" is broad - it is not limited to "conflict" reporting.
-We see great value in covering the too often under-reported systemic level crises, from environmental issues and struggles for resources or human rights abuses, to post-conflict reconstruction, or brewing ethnic tensions.
+We see great value in covering the too often under-reported systemic level crises, from environmental, global health, and women and children's issues to struggles for resources, human rights abuses, post-conflict reconstruction, or brewing ethnic tensions.
 We are interested in the stories that would typically not make the headlines without our support.

 If selected, the Pulitzer Center staff will work with the Fellows to further refine the project and support distribution.